-No pupil attending any school in Kemper County School District shall be permitted to use or to carry upon his/her person or in any other manner electronic devices such as beepers, cell phones, radios, or other electronic devices that are not used in the instructional program.
+No pupil attending any school in Kemper County School District shall be permitted to use or to carry upon his/her person or in any other manner electronic devices such as beepers, cell phones, radios, earbuds/headphones, or other electronic devices that are not used in the instructional program.
+(Telephones are available in the school office for use by students for emergency purposes only).